SmoochyPit/Renameable-Items/README.md

 By default, Paper (used to label [Warp Pads](https://github.com/SmoochyPit/Warp-Pads-Rewrite)) and Name Tags have this functionality enabled.

+*Note: Unlike an anvil, this project does not limit the size or contents of user input.
+Keep this in mind when choosing to install.*

 ## Installation
 ### Step 1 - Download